Kershaw goes 7, Dodgers beat Cubs 7-0 in opener of split DH

 The Cubs were hurt by sloppy play in the field and on the bases in their eighth loss in 10 games.
 They were shut out for the first time since a 10-0 drubbing by Milwaukee on Aug.
 11, 2021.

 Smyly (1-3) lasted 4 1/3 innings in his return from the bereavement list.
-The left-hander allowed two earned runs and six hits.
+The left-hander lost his third straight start, allowing two earned runs and six hits in his first outing since April 28.

+“I think he’s throwing great,” manager David Ross said.
+“I think eight days off is tough to be sharp.
+We saw first inning uncharacteristic of him not consistent with where he wanted to go.
+I think the rust got knocked off but threw extremely well, to be honest with you.
+Just high pitch count, eight days off and got up to 100.
+The most he’s been at.
+I thought he threw well and gave us a chance to win.”

 Chicago’s Seiya Suzuki got caught off first by Kershaw after drawing a walk in the first inning.
 Nico Hoerner got tagged out jogging toward second following an infield single in the second, apparently thinking the ball was out of play after shortstop Trea Turner threw wildly to first on his single.